Otto Neugebauer Prize

 The right to nominate one or several laureates is open to anyone.
 Nominations are confidential; a nomination should not be made known to the nominee(s).
 Self-nominations are not acceptable.
 It is the responsibility of the nominator to provide all relevant information to the Prize Committee, including a CV and a description of the candidate’s work motivating the nomination, together with names of specialists who may be contacted.

 The award comprises a certificate including the citation and a cash prize of 5000 €.

-The prizes will be presented at the Seventh European Congress of Mathematics in Berlin, July 18-22, 2016, by the President of the European Mathematical Society.
-The recipients will be invited to present their work at the congress.
+The prize will be presented at the Seventh European Congress of Mathematics in Berlin, July 18-22, 2016, by the President of the European Mathematical Society.
+The recipient(s) will be invited to present the prize-winning work at the congress.